A Survey of the Evolution of Language Model-Based Dialogue Systems: Data, Task and Models: The Independent Development of TOD ODD

-It is worth noting that most studies at this stage independently target different components and propose task-specific designs.
-Additionally, there are some works try to combine consecutive components, such as word-level DST (coupling NLU and DST) \citep{henderson-etal-2014-word, mrksic-etal-2017-neural, mrksic-etal-2015-multi, perez-liu-2017-dialog} and word-level policy (coupling Policy and NLG).
-As shown in Figure~\ref{fig:nlm_to_plm}, the evolutionary trajectory of each sub-module in TOD has been underpinned by the rapid progress of neural language models.
-Notably, a pivotal transformation has been observed in the transition from conventional neural language models (NLMs) to the more versatile pre-trained language models (PLMs).
-This shift has significantly contributed to the enhancement of the dialogue system's capabilities and performance.

-Moreover, there are two obvious trends in this progress.
+\textit{Notably, a pivotal transformation has been observed in the transition from conventional neural language models (NLMs) to the more versatile pre-trained language models (PLMs).} This shift has significantly contributed to the enhancement of the dialogue system's capabilities and performance.
+Specifically, there are two obvious trends in this progress.
 First, TOD initially is designed to perform specific tasks within a predefined domain, however, as the PLMs emerged and gained traction, this paradigm shifted towards \textit{pre-train and then finetune} \citep{pengfeiliu_survey}.
 By taking advantage of intricate patterns and world knowledge in the parameters of PLMS, the following method based on PLMs can generalize across tasks \citep{peng2017composite} and domains \citep{hakkani2016multi}, even languages \citep{wang2021kddres}.
 As tasks increase in complexity, they give rise to emerging challenges, including but not limited to insufficient availability of annotated data and the exacerbation of error propagation phenomena.
 To address these issues, inspired by the notable achievements of PLMs, a considerable body of research endeavors to employ an akin approach to conduct \textit{pre-training or in-domain finetuning on corpora specific to these sub-tasks in TOD simultaneously}, constituting the second discernible trend.
 For example, SimpleTOD \citep{SimpleToD} uses a single, causal language model trained on all sub-tasks recast as a single sequence prediction problem, leading to better performance at all sub-tasks and robustness to noises.
 Consequently, these obstacles between distinct components and tasks gradually diminish, and more unified end-to-end TODs are on the way (\S ~\ref{fusion_insides}).